woooon79/Gachon-Deep-Learning-Class-Competition/README.md

          'optimizer': [optim.RMSprop, optim.Adam]
          }
 ```

 You can declare Mytuner with 4 parameters (model, train dataset, validation dataset, config).

+>  Parameters
+> *	model : Target model to use for learning.
+> *	train_set  : Train dataset from which to load the data.
+It will be Custom Dataset, created by inheriting torch.utils.data.dataset and overriding methods. torch.utils.data.Dataset is an abstract class that provides datasets in Pytorch.
+> *	val_set : Test dataset from which to load the data.
+It will be Custom Dataset, created by inheriting torch.utils.data.dataset and overriding methods. torch.utils.data.Dataset is an abstract class that provides datasets in Pytorch.
+> *	config :
+>> +	n_epochs([int,…]) : Number of epochs to try for each parameter combination
+>> +	batch([int,…]) : List the batch sizes you want to try.
+>> +	lr([float,float]) : Input learning rates’ range value in list. ex) [min,max]
+>> +	momentum([float,…]) : List the various momentum value you want to try. (if the model has momentum parameters)
+>> +	optimizer([optim.XXX,…]) : List the optimizers you want to try.

 Then call start function in Mytuner with the number of hyperparameters combination trial.
 Tuning, training and validation are all going in this process .
 We set the number of hyperparameters combination to 20, but you can use a different number.